 The habitat on site is marginally suitable for desert tortoise.
-Recent occurrences in the vicinity from 2008 are documented in the CNDDB Search.
+Recent occurrences in the vicinity from 2008 are documented in the California Natural Diversity Database.
+(CNDDB) Search.
 However, no sign of desert tortoise (i.e., burrows, tracks, or pellets) was observed during the survey.
 Additionally, no desert tortoise individuals were observed.
-Because the site is marginally suitable, it is recommended that pre-construction surveys be completed for this species.
+Because the site is marginally suitable for this species, it is recommended that pre-construction surveys be completed for this species.
 These surveys should be conducted by a qualified biologist and at an appropriate time of day/year to observe signs of desert tortoise.